AlexanderWiklow/AlexanderWiklow/README.md

 - 🔭 I’m currently working on my portfolio website!
 - 🌱 I’m currently a student studying to become a full stack web developer.
 - 👯 I’m looking to collaborate on anything!
+-
 <!-- - 🤔 I’m looking for help with
 - 💬 Ask me about
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+currently
+in the past i have been studying and building pages and apps with these technologies: